PrismarineJS/mineflayer/docs/README.md

 ### Making a bot that can move around

 Thanks to [mineflayer-pathfinder](https://github.com/PrismarineJS/mineflayer-pathfinder) your bot can move around by its own.
-After installing Mineflayer-Pathfinder with `npm install mineflayer-pathfinder` you can use this example to get going.
+After installing Mineflayer-Pathfinder with `npm install mineflayer-pathfinder` you can use this example to get started.
 ```js
 const mineflayer = require('mineflayer')
 const pathfinder = require('mineflayer-pathfinder').pathfinder